oneearedrabbit/ring/README.md

 This is a port of the ![LMAX Disruptor](https://lmax-exchange.github.io/disruptor/disruptor.html) into the Go programming language.
-In the spirit of LMAX pattern, this is zero-allocation implementation.
+In the spirit of LMAX pattern, this is also a zero-allocation implementation.
 Once a ring buffer is initialized there's no additional overhead which means it'll process messages at a constant rate.

 I'm not using Alpaca go library as it causes unnecessary allocations during runtime.
 Instead, I'm relying `gobwas/ws` which does (almost)